RidzkyYuda/RidzkyYuda.github.io/_pages/cv.md

 Leadership
 ======
+* PI of a MSCRF-funded research project to study HSC epigenome in response to alcohol and aging.
+Activities involved: Research project administration, design, conceptualization, investigation, data curation, analysis, visualization, and reporting to funding agency and manuscript preparation.
-* Head of Student Executive Organization of the Faculty of Science and Technology, Airlangga University, (2012)
+* Head of Student Executive Organization of the Faculty of Science and Technology, Airlangga University, (2012): Activities involved: Leadership and administration of the organization to representing students' interests and aims for extracurricular activities
-* Head of Microbiology Study Club, Biology Student Association, Faculty of Science and Technology, Airlangga University, (2011)
+* Head of Microbiology Study Club, Biology Student Association, Faculty of Science and Technology, Airlangga University, (2011).
+Activities involved: